xpack/xpack-build-box/README.md

 ## Arm binaries

-Support for Arm binaries is underway, and it is planned to be available starting early 2020.
+Support for Arm binaries is under way, and it is planned to be available starting early 2020.

 The supported architectures will be: